 Groom, do you take Bride to be your lawfully wedded wife?
 By making this commitment, you are joining in the covenant of marriage.

 Do you promise to honor her in love, to be sensitive to her needs, to comfort her in difficulty, and to put your full and complete trust in her, so long as you both shall live?

 To commemorate this union, you may now exchange rings.
 The circle formed by each ring symbolizes your eternal love and commitment to one another.
 Let these rings remind you always of that love, and of the promises you have made here on this day.

-Will each of you please repeat after me as you place the ring on your loved ones hand?
+Groom please repeat after me as you place the ring on your loved ones hand?

-Minister: Raymond, you may now kiss the bride, forever sealing your union.
+Groom, you may now kiss the bride, forever sealing your union.

 Ladies and gentlemen, it is my pleasure to present to you Mr. and Mrs. Groom and Bride Sample!